Emmbrook School: Curriculum

-In Years 7, 8, and 9, children study a varied curriculum with a balance between the core subjects (English, maths, and science), humanities, languages, and creative subjects.
+In Years 7, 8, and 9, children study the core subjects (English, maths, and science), humanities, languages, and creative subjects including art and design, computer science and food technology.
 In Years 10 and 11, all students study for qualifications in English, English literature, maths, and science, and can choose additional subjects.
 In Years 12 and 13, students can study a range of A-levels and Vocational Qualifications.